AlexanderMeisinger/HySEE-Preparation/README.md

 ## Result and input data
 A dataset of the model results will be available on Zenodo under a CC-BY-4.0 license.
 Please refer to the documentation of [PyPSA-Earth](https://pypsa-earth.readthedocs.io/en/latest/index.html) for details on the input data.

+## Acknowledgement
+We gratefully acknowledge funding from the HySEE - Hydrogen in Southeast Europe project by the European Climate Initiative (EUKI) and the German Federal Ministry for the Environment, Climate Action, Nature Conservation and Nuclear Safety.

 ## License
 The code in this repo is MIT licensed, see ./LICENSE.md.